What is DUELink?

 If Excel can control a sensor, then anything can!

-Connect modules over USB/I2C/UART.
-Connect one or daisylink them all!
+Tether modules over USB/I2C/UART.
+Connect one or Daisylink them all!

 Every single DUELink module supports multiple interfaces, including USB, Serial UART, and I2C.
 But then, each module has a Downlink connection allowing you to Daisylink hundreds of modules.